manopaul/Autonomous-Vehicles/6 - Extended Kalman Filters/README.md

 5. a data folder with the data file named obj_pose-laser-radar-synthetic-input.txt for testing your extended Kalman filter which the simulator interface provides.
 6. The cmakepatch.txt file that was used for making uWebSockets work in a Mac OS system.

-To run the Code you have two options
-1. Navigate to the build directory in a terminal window and run the ExtendedKF executable using the following syntax ./ExtendedKF ../data/obj_pose-laser-radar-synthetic-input.txt The terminal should output "listening on port 4567"
-2. Then Run the simulator for your flavor of Operating System that is provided in the course When the simulator runs, select the first Project EFK/UKF The terminal window should now show "Connected!!!"

 To Run the Code

 Clone this repo locally and perform